 http://jros.iums.ac.ir/article-1-2315-en.html

-1- Bone and Joint Reconstruction Research Center, Shafa Orthopedic Hospital, School of Medicine, Iran University of Medical Sciences, Tehran, Iran
+1- Bone and Joint Reconstruction Research Center, School of Medicine, Shafayahyaeian Hospital, Iran University of Medical Sciences, Tehran, Iran.

-Background: Pure fractures of the anatomical neck of the humerus are rare and potentially serious injuries due to the risk of complications such as avascular necrosis and functional impairment.
-When associated with fractures of the lesser tuberosity, management becomes more complex and requires precise surgical intervention.
+Background: Pure fractures of the anatomical neck of the humerus are rare and potentially serious injuries due to the risk of complications such as avascular necrosis (AVN) and functional impairment.
+When associated with lesser tuberosity fractures, management becomes more complex and requires precise surgical intervention.

-Case Presentation: We report two cases of young men who sustained a shoulder injury following a falling down from a high height.
+Case Presentation: We report two cases of young men who sustained a shoulder injury after falling from a high place.
 Clinical examination revealed severe pain, swelling, and restricted range of motion.
-Radiographic and computed tomography (CT) imaging demonstrated the fracture of the anatomical neck of the humerus with an associated lesser tuberosity fracture.
+Radiographic and computed tomography (CT) imaging demonstrated a fracture of the anatomical neck of the humerus with an associated lesser tuberosity fracture.
 The patients underwent open reduction and internal fixation via a deltopectoral approach.
 The humeral head was stabilized using Herbert screws, and the lesser tuberosity was fixed with Ethibond sutures.
 Postoperative rehabilitation included early passive motion and progressive physiotherapy.
-Follow-ups at 3 and 6 months showed satisfactory fracture union, improved shoulder function, and no evidence of avascular necrosis.
+Follow-up at 3 and 6 months showed satisfactory fracture union, improved shoulder function, and no evidence of AVN.

 Type of Study: